VishalS99/AutoAlignNN/README.md

 The data for training contains 30 256*256 images.

+Create the following directory structure:
+  |-data
+        |- npydata
+        |- train
+                |- image
+                |- label
+        |- test

+  |- results
+  |- static
+           |- FinalTransformedDoc

+  |- templates
+  |- uploads

 ### Model

 This deep neural network is implemented with Keras functional API, which makes it extremely easy to experiment with different interesting architectures.

-Output from the network is a 256*256 which represents mask that should be learned.
+The output from the network is a 256*256 which represents a mask that should be learned.
 Sigmoid activation function makes sure that mask pixels are in \[0, 1\] range.

 ### Training

 The model is trained for 10 epochs.

-After 10 epochs, calculated accuracy is about 0.91.
+After 10 epochs, the calculated accuracy is about 0.91.

-Loss function for the training is basically just a binary crossentropy
+The loss function for the training is basically just a binary cross-entropy

 ---